NiX0n/mumblsrt/README.md

 ### Methodology
 The name "mumblsrt" comes from the fact that Whisper tends to "mumble" or "stutter"&mdash;repeating words, phrases, and unspoken characters&mdash;particularly on long stretches of time.
 It is believed that this is caused by Whisper's attention context windows becoming saturated, and effectively loses attention altogether.
+Sometimes Whisper is able to recover after a long series a failure.
+We will try to use whatever transcriptions that aren't problematic.

 We can overcome the tehnical limitations of Whisper by making some basic assumptions:
-1. Whisper will get at least something, if not most right on most attempts
+1. Whisper will get at least something (ustually the beginning), if not most/all right on most attempts
 2. We can identify when it's wrong using statistical analysis

 Given these assumptions, we can work around the problem we identify in #2 by repeatedly force feeding Whisper subsequently shorter chunks of audio by "dividing and conquering" the whole audio track.